-Who will shape the global agenda – the left or far right?
+Who will shape the global agenda, the left or far right?

 Guests:

-Ruth Ferrero-Turrion – Professor of Political Science at Complutense University of Madrid
+Ruth Ferrero-Turrion – professor of political science at Complutense University of Madrid

-Georgios Samaras – Assistant Professor in Public Policy at King’s College London
+Georgios Samaras – assistant professor in public policy at King’s College London

-Rebecca Christie – Senior Fellow at Bruegel, a European think-tank that specialises in economics
+Rebecca Christie – senior fellow at Bruegel, a European think tank that specialises in economics